 Using chana dal is a better option than fried gram for folks on low glycemic and low carbs diet.
 Fried gram saves a bit of frying time which otherwise the chana dal has to be fried and cooled.

 My breakfast chutney recipes are mostly no garlic, due to its pungent smell and the hubby insists I don’t use it when made to accompany the breakfast.
 You can replace ginger with garlic. you can even use few pudina or coriander leaves.
-This chutney needs no tempering / thalimpu , if you wish you can.
+This chutney needs no tempering / thalimpu , if you wish you can do it with basic ingredients like oil, mustard, cumin, red chilies and dals.

 For more easy breakfast chutney recipes, check